Freedom of Information (FOI)

 The Information Publication Scheme (IPS) has been established under Freedom of Information Act 1982 (FOI Act).
-The FOI Act requires agencies from 1 May 2011 to publish:
+The IPS requires Australian Government Agencies to publish a broad range of information on their websites and to have a published an Agency Plan to explain how the IPS is administered.

 Who we are